GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 Use a group publisher to establish an entity that owns Chrome Web Store items, allowing multiple developers to share ownership of a published item.
 Consider how this differs from the more basic individual publisher role.

-{% Aside %}
 When you [register as a Chrome Web Store developer][cws-register], your developer account is automatically enrolled as an individual publisher.

-{% endAside %}
+Individual publisher

-**Individual publisher** When an individual developer acts as a publisher of an item, only that developer can upload and publish updates to the item.
+: When an individual developer acts as a publisher of an item, only that developer can upload and publish updates to the item.
 The following diagram describes this scenario:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/VCMoTUiD0xFT5pZVj3kO.svg", alt="Diagram of individual
 publishing process", width="800", height="145" %}

+Group publisher
-**Group publisher** By setting up a *group publisher*, you use a Google Group to associate multiple developers into a composite entity.
+: A Google Group can be set up to associate multiple developers into a composite entity.
 Any Chrome Web Store developer who belongs to the group can publish updates to the item, as depicted in the following diagram:

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/pgzFlq6rxiKFQ5NjYlBi.svg", alt="Diagram of group
 publishing process", width="800", height="395" %}